-Call: Culture, Creativity and Inclusive Society - 2025 Specific conditions Expected EU contribution per project The Commission estimates that an EU contribution of between EUR 2.50 and 3.00 million would allow these outcomes to be addressed appropriately.
-Nonetheless, this does not preclude submission and
+Call: Culture, Creativity and Inclusive Society' - 2025 Specific conditions Expected EU contribution per project The Commission estimates that an EU contribution of between EUR 2.50 and 3.00 million would allow these outcomes to be addressed appropriately.
+Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.

-See:https://edmo.eu/edmo-news/new-white-paper-on-generative-ai-and-disinformation-recent-advances-challenges-and-opportunities/
+14 See:https://edmo.eu/edmo-news/new-white-paper-on-generative-ai-and-disinformation-recent-advances-challenges-and-opportunities/